Elasticity

 Worked Example

-A coffee shop sells large lattes at $5 each, moving 200 cups per week.
-The owner raises the price to $6.
-Weekly sales drop to 160 cups.
-Calculate the price elasticity of demand.
+A coffee shop sells large lattes for $5, selling 200 a week.
+The owner raises the price to $6, and they only sell 160 a week.
+Let's figure out how much demand changes when the price changes (that's the price elasticity of demand).

 Practice Questions